ysyk2021/organizational-conflict-management-resolving-disputes-and-building-stronger-relationships/src/chapter-10-2.md

-Conclusion: Final Thoughts on the Importance of Organizational Conflict Management and Building Stronger Relationships through Effective Conflict Resolution
+Final Thoughts on the Importance of Organizational Conflict Management and Building Stronger Relationships through Effective Conflict Resolution
 ============================================================================================================================================================

 Organizational conflict is inevitable, but it doesn't have to be detrimental to workplace culture and organizational success.
 By prioritizing effective conflict management practices, organizations can build stronger relationships among employees, enhance productivity and innovation, reduce turnover and absenteeism, and enhance organizational reputation and brand value.